sarahmonster/hire-sarah/_projects/rivet.md

   heading="Testing with real users" content="I ran usability tests iteratively throughout the process, both to test the effectiveness of the final site and to test the interface itself.

-  Initial testing was done to ensure that our hypothesised site structure was helpful for small business customers.
-Further testing involved moderated usability testing.
-I wrote a script,  comprised of a short interview, followed by a usability test, and then some follow-up questions, both qualitative and quantitative, recruited users in guerilla-fashion, and ran the interview sessions.
+  I wrote a script comprised of a short interview followed by a usability test and follow-up questions, both qualitative and quantitative.
+I recruited users in guerilla-fashion, and ran the interview sessions.
 I also established key metrics to judge our success: time to build a site, rating of ease of building site, and rating of overall value of final site.

   Further rounds of testing were done at each milestone as the prototype developed." image="/assets/img/rivet/usability-testing.png"